orblivion/debug-cron/README.md

 Now from within the package directory run:

-    python debug_cron_client.py ls /tmp/somefile
+    ./debug_cron_client.py ls /

+Initially, the cron job probably won't have kicked in:

+    Waiting for server (may take up to a minute)...

-You should get the output as cron sees it.
+Once it does, you should get the output as cron sees it:

+    bin
+    boot
+    cdrom
+    dev
+    etc
+    home
+    initrd.img
+    initrd.img.old
+    lib
+    lib64
+    lost+found
+    media
+    mnt
+    opt
+    proc
+    root
+    run
+    sbin
+    srv
+    sys
+    tmp
+    usr
+    var
+    vmlinuz
+    vmlinuz.old

+Now that it's started, subsequent commands should go through right away.
 Here, try this:

-    python debug_cron_client.py env
+    ./debug_cron_client.py env

+You'll see the elusive cron env that's giving us all this grief:

+    HOME=/home/keyboard_kowboy
+    LOGNAME=keyboard_kowboy
+    PATH=/usr/bin:/bin
+    LANG=en_US.UTF-8
+    SHELL=/bin/sh
+    PWD=/home/keyboard_kowboy

-Now you'll see what's really going on. `stdout` and `stderr` should now come out here.
+So now you'll see what's really going on.
+Both `stdout` and `stderr` should now come out here, for now both as stdout.

+Since the thing is running in cron land, you may want to stop it:

+    ./debug_cron_client.py --quit

+This will tell it to stop listening for new commands.
+If you run the client again with a normal command, it will have to wait for cron to kick it off on the next minute mark, like it did the first time you ran it.
+This way you can conceivably leave it in your cron and it won't be waiting around, or really do anything when you don't need it.
+Just make sure to remember to run with `--quit` when you're done, even if you remove it from cron, otherwise it'll be hanging around listening.
+I know this is a bit inelegant, I'm open to better ideas.

+## Annoying things

+If you use a shell variable, you have to escape the `$`

+    ./debug_cron_client.py echo \$PWD

+If you need to change your directory first, you should put that in quotes:

+    ./debug_cron_client.py "(cd /tmp/; ls)"